 Spirometry testing may be done in your doctor’s office or in a hospital.
 During the test:

 - A tube is connected to the spirometer.

 - You place your mouth on the tube and take the deepest breath possible.

 - You then blow out as hard and as fast as possible.

-There is no cure for chronic obstructive pulmonary disease.
-Damage done to the lungs is permanent, and causes air to be trapped in the lungs even after a person exhales, resulting in shortness of breath and difficulty breathing.
-While treatments can alleviate symptoms and improve airflow, it cannot cure it.
-Prevention is the best cure: don’t smoke, or stop smoking immediately to reduce your risk for developing COPD.
+There is no cure for Chronic Obstructive Pulmonary Disease.
+Damage done to the lungs is permanent and causes air to be trapped in the lungs even after a person exhales, resulting in shortness of breath and difficulty breathing.
+While treatments can help to alleviate symptoms and improve airflow, they may not cure them.
+Prevention is the best cure: don’t smoke or stop smoking immediately to reduce your risk for developing COPD.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.